 7. Kansas City Chiefs

 They say red represents action and courage.
-The white arrowhead design plays off the Chief’s red helmets and faces the opponent like 11 spears ready for battle.
+The white arrowhead design plays off the Chief’s red helmet and faces the opponent like 11 spears ready for battle.

 6. Chicago Bears